enzolipari/enzolipari.github.io/_pages/about.md

 ---

 I am a senior researcher at the [National Institute of Oceanography and Applied Geophysics - OGS](https://www.ogs.it).
-My goal is to achieve advancements in geophysical signal processing, exploration seismology, and mathematical modeling, while contributing to the sustainable development and management of the Earth's resources and environment.
+My goal is to achieve advancements in geophysical signal processing, exploration seismology and mathematical modeling, while contributing to the sustainable development and management of the Earth's resources and environment.